econoalchemist/UpstreamData-VPN/03 General pfSense Settings.md

 # General Configuration and Settings for pfSense
 You should now be able to open a web browser on your regular desktop (not the firewall) and login to your pfSense fire wall with the local IP address, `192.168.1.1` and the credentials, `admin/pfsense`.
 This section will tell you the basic steps for configuring pfSense.
 The setup wizard in pfSense makes this very easy and painless.

-For referrence, this video is over 2-hours long, but this is an excellent introduction to pfSense.
+For reference, this video is over 2-hours long, but this is an excellent introduction to pfSense.
 You do not need to watch this video now but most of the information in this guide came from this video.

 [![Tom Lawrence Video](assets/TLvid_1.png)](https://youtu.be/fsdm5uc_LsU "Tom Lawrence pfSense Tutorial")